andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 - **measurable** - learning outcomes must indicate how learning will be assessed

 > quantitatively or qualitatively measurable.
 Verbs like 'understand' and 'know' are hard to measure.
-Instead use more active verbs like implement, create, describe
+Instead use more active verbs like implement, create, describe.
+[Checkout this word doc for a pretty good list](https://github.com/andrewsunglaekim/workshop-for-workshops-workshop/raw/master/LO_verbs.docx)

 - **applicable** - learning outcomes should emphasize ways in which the learner is likely to use the knowledge or skills gained